vispo/TwoStateButton/README.md

  ("Play", in the above)
  are supported
  as well as graphic buttons.
+ TwoStateButton code inserts role="button" and tabindex="0"
+ in its buttons, and will also insert aria-label and title properties
+ if you specify non-empty values
+ for ariaLabel and title parameters.
  The HTML element for the button must
  have a unique ID.
 Do not call
  TwoStateButton before